ItinerarySouth CoastMarvel at Nature: Exploring Dyrholaey in Iceland

 Puffins At Dyrholaey

 Puffins in Iceland are found in the North Atlantic Ocean, Iceland being home to over eight million of them!
 You can have a chance to spot them throughout the country during the late spring and summer months.
-Luckily Dyrholaey is one of the top places to see them in Southern Iceland too.
+Luckily Dyrholaey is one of the top places to see in Southern Iceland too.
 Take a short walk to the Dyrhólaey Viewpoint, which will give you an amazing view of the whole area.
 Puffins are normally spotted around this location.

 During the summer months, you will have a greater chance of seeing puffins.
 They lay their nests in April and then usually stay until early September.
 It is known that they are more commonly spotted between May to the middle of August, as this is the main puffin season in Iceland.
 They lay their nests on the cliffs and then return to the ocean after breeding.